seema-maurya/gow/README.md

-# GOW.in E-Commerce Project
+# GallayOfWishes.in E-Commerce Project

-Welcome to the GOW.in E-Commerce Project repository!
+Welcome to the Gallay Of Wishes.in E-Commerce Project repository!
 This project is built using React.js for the frontend.

 ## Description